-1 credit Standard Challenge Grades: 10, 11, 12 Description: A broad introduction to the use of computers as tools for creativity, communications and organizing information.
+Description: A broad introduction to the use of computers as tools for creativity, communication and organizing information.
 Students will be exposed to keyboarding and Microsoft Office software (Word, and PowerPoint), Internet access, and Internet safety on a basic level.

 HS09039 General Creative Music